eirikg/no.javatime.inplace/README.md

 To launch a complete build, select:
 ```
-Run As | Maven clean
+Run As | Maven build...; and Run the goal; clean package
 ```
 from the parent pom file in project `packaging/no.javatime.inplace.parent`.

+After a build the local update site can be found in: `packaging/no.javatime.inplace.parent/target/repository`.

+### Targets

 By default the build uses a Juno-based target platform.
 To use a different target (e.g. neon) see the platform-version-name attribute in the parent pom file in the `packaging/no.javatime.inplace.parent` project.